 Knowing the Judge, is the last refinement an Advocate can hope for.
-Gadbois Sir shall be remembered forever for his research on the Judges of the Supreme Court of India.
+Gadbois Sir shall be remembered forever for his research on Judges of Supreme Court of India.
 What a book!
 I would not have realized…

 Arun Kumar Mukherjea J – 23rd October, 1974